aws-samples/api-gateway-websocket-saas-rate-limiting-using-aws-lambda-authorizer/README.md

 9. An AWS Lambda function is used to process all DynamoDB stream updates.
 This function will check for TTL events and remove connections for sessions that expire.

 ## Silo vs Pooled Message processing
 SQS queues are used in silo mode and the API gateway will use the authorization contexts tenantId to determine the queue name per tenant.
+Each SQS queue has a linked Lambda function to process messages and send a reply response.
+Basic API Gateway to Lambda execution is used for pooled mode.
+Each message received by the API gateway on the default route will invoke the reply Lambda.
+The Lambda will use the authorization context to handle tenant isolation.

 ## DynamoDB Table Structures
 All tables access is restricted by a partition key condition to only allow access to rows for which the primary index matches the current tenantId.